University Apartments Housing Regulations

 B.4 Fire Hazards

 a.
 Open flames (including candles and incense), combustible decorations and chemicals, multiple (“octopus”) electrical adapters, and ungrounded electrical appliances are prohibited in University Apartments.
 Residents are responsible to keep flammable materials from all fixtures and appliances, including, but not limited to, the cooking range, burners, oven, and lights.
 Residents must practice safety and caution when using all appliances.

-Furniture that is provided (including mattresses), may not be removed from the original assignment of the unit without written authorization from the University Apartments Administration Office.
+University provided furniture (including mattresses), may not be removed from the originally assigned resident unit without written authorization from the University Apartments Administration Office.
+Furniture may not be assembled atop bricks, bookcases, or other structures not originally designed to support it.

 University beds may only be assembled or adjusted by certified Housing Staff and manufacturer trained installers/movers assigned by the University.
 No other person or entity may install, adjust, or construct University beds in a room.
 Bed adjustment requests, must be made in the first two (2) weeks of the fall quarter, and will be assessed a Housing fee per request.
 This fee covers both the cost of the requested alteration and the returning of the bed to the original configuration upon move-out.
 Contact the UA Administration Office/Front Desk to request a bed adjustment.
 To ensure proper stabilization and anchoring for earthquake safety, beds must not be altered.
 Elevated beds (i.e. bunks and lofts) may not be located directly in front of a window.